600 arrested and 200 police officers hurt on France's 3rd night of protests over teen's killing

 600 arrested and 200 police officers hurt on France’s 3rd night of protests over teen’s killing

-NANTERRE, France (AP) — Protesters erected barricades, lit fires and shot fireworks at police in French streets overnight as tensions grew over the deadly police shooting of a 17-year-old that has shocked the nation.
+NANTERRE, France (AP) — Protesters erected barricades, lit fires and shot fireworks at police who responded with tear gas and water cannons in French streets overnight as tensions grew over the deadly police shooting of a 17-year-old that has shocked the nation.
 More than 600 people were arrested and at least 200 police officers injured as the government struggled to restore order on a third night of unrest.

 Armored police vehicles rammed through the charred remains of cars that had been flipped and set ablaze in the northwestern Paris suburb of Nanterre, where a police officer shot the teen identified only by his first name, Nahel.
-On the other side of Paris, protesters lit a fire at the city hall of the suburb of Clichy-sous-Bois and set a bus depot ablaze in Aubervilliers.
-The French capital also saw fires and some stores ransacked.
+A relative of the teen said his family is of Algerian descent.

+The unrest extended as far as Belgium’s capital Brussels, where about a dozen people were detained during scuffles related to the shooting in France and several fires were brought under control.

+In several Paris neighborhoods, groups of people hurled firecrackers at security forces.
+The police station in the city’s 12th district was attacked, while some shops were looted along Rivoli street, near the Louvre museum, and at the Forum des Halles, the largest shopping mall in central Paris.

 In the Mediterranean port city of Marseille, police sought to disperse violent groups in the city center, regional authorities said.